What is an Apprenticeship?

-- Must be at least 16 years of age and have a minimum of grade D in any five subjects in the Junior Certificate or equivalent.
+- At least 16 years of age and have a minimum of grade D in any five subjects in the Junior Certificate or equivalent.

 Note: Applies to Pre-2016 Apprenticeships.
 Higher educational qualifications and other requirements may be sought by employers.
 For further information on minimum entry requirements, visit www.apprenticeship.ie

 When registered with SOLAS, apprentice must:

 - Complete any outstanding off-the-job training assessments.